 Password Protect PDF on iPhone

-Encrypt PDF files with industry-standard AES protection.
-Secure contracts, financial records, and confidential documents.
-Recipients need the password to access—works in any PDF reader.
+Encrypt PDF files on iPhone before sharing contracts, financial records, HR files, and other sensitive documents.
+Recipients need the password to open the file.

 Download on the App Store